dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _folder_: Path to the folder where the Excel files are stored

-Further details to this functionality can be read [here](dsp-tools-excel#create-a-list-from-one-or-several-excel-files).
+Further details to this functionality can be found [here](dsp-tools-excel#create-a-list-from-one-or-several-excel-files).

 The `lists` element is optional.
 If not used, it should be omitted.